 Now that we got the main concepts covered.
 We are going to go through the worst SEO practices that could damage your brand or your website.
 They will include the misguided use of keywords, the creation of two different versions of content, the good old quality vs quantity debate, and erratic posting content.

 Keyword optimization is a crucial factor for the google bots to index your page and present it when the right user inquiry is matched.
+Keyword stuffing is considered one of the worst SEO practices as it does not provide value to the user and tries to “deceive” search engines.

 Your content should be easy-to-read, comprehensible, and should follow a logical path.
 If it fails to do so, then it will be of no use to the users, and eventually, Google will no longer recommend it as a top solution.